cahoover/ggna/content/collections/cookbook/intro.md

 and then press ```cntl-x``` to save the file and exit the editor

+>From now on I won't use "disco" in my examples.
+I'll use the placeholder \[servername\] instead, and you replace that with whatever you like.
+It turns out people were confused and thought you *had* to use "disco."

 ## Create a database

 (If necessary.
 Do this if you are using WordPress).